Publish Date: 02-08-2025

 Will Renters Insurance Cover Car Theft?

-No, renters insurance does not cover stolen vehicles.
+No, renters insurance does not cover theft of a car.
 If someone drives off with your car, you’ll need auto insurance, specifically comprehensive vehicle insurance, to file that claim.
 This includes motorcycles, RVs, boats, and personal watercraft too.

 Does Renters Cover Theft Inside of Car?